eclecticbouquet/authentikate-your-cloudflared/README.md

 - b.
 Name your tunnel!
 I simply named mine after the host machine I would be running it on.
 - c.
 Save tunnel.
 - d.
 Select ```Docker``` as your environment.
 - e.
 On your host, navigate to a folder that you want to store your docker-compose.yml in for cloudflared.
-This will be you cloudflared project folder.
+This will be your cloudflared project folder.
 - f.
 Cloudflare suggests using the ```docker run``` command to spin up cloudflared, but I systematically use Docker Compose across my whole system.
 So that's what I'll explain here.
 Run ```wget https://github.com/lynArk/authentikate-your-cloudflared/blob/main/compose/cloudflared.yml``` to download my example compose file.
 Pretty much the only necessary change you need to make, is editing ```<your token>``` by replacing it with the token Cloudflare gives you when you select Docker as your environment.
 Save changes.
 - g.
 Rename your compose file by running ```mv cloudflared.yml docker-compose.yml```.
 - h.
 Run ```sudo docker compose up -d```.
 Back on the Cloudflare site, you should almost immediately be able to see a running Connector for your newly created tunnel.